laravel/docs/collections.md

     // false

 The `contains` method uses "loose" comparisons when checking item values, meaning a string with an integer value will be considered equal to an integer of the same value.
-Use the `containsStrict` method to filter using "strict" comparisons.
+Use the [`containsStrict`](#method-containsstrict) method to filter using "strict" comparisons.

+<a name="method-containsstrict"></a>
 #### `containsStrict()` {#collection-method}

-This method has the same signature as the `contains` method; however, all values are compared using "strict" comparisons.
+This method has the same signature as the [`contains`](#method-contains) method; however, all values are compared using "strict" comparisons.

 <a name="method-count"></a>
 #### `count()` {#collection-method}